Back to home

 Extracting themes and patterns from qualitative data requires repeated listening

-Use AI summaries to get a high-level overview of each interview before deep coding.
+Use AI summaries to get a high-level read on each interview before deep coding.
 Use AI Chat to ask targeted questions like 'What did the participant say about privacy concerns?' and get cited answers with timestamps.
-This lets you do an initial thematic scan across all your data in hours instead of days.
+You can run an initial thematic scan across all your data in hours instead of days.

 Key features